-Capital gains realised by the Trust on a disposal of its investments are exempt from corporation tax on chargeable gains provided those gains do not represent profit on a trading transaction.
+Capital gains realised by the Trust on a disposal of its investments are exempt from corporation tax on chargeable gains.
 In the unlikely event that the Trust should be considered to be trading in securities for tax purposes, any gains made by it would be treated as income and taxed accordingly.